 Sometimes in the day when you have a toddler, you need to sit down, take and moment and take a moment to enjoy some quiet time together.
-For today’s Rudolph the Red-Nosed Reindeer Activity for Storybook Advent, we’ve put together a quiet time pack to play together and help your child learn.
-Based on the popular storybook these can be used in conjunction with any of the activities and crafts we have shared over the last few days and when you combine them together you have a fantastic selection of Reindeer Activities for young children to craft, play, eat and learn.
+So we’ve put together a quiet time pack to play together and help your child learn.
+Based on the Rudolph the Red-Nosed Reindeer this can be used in conjunction with any of the Reindeer and Rudolph activities and crafts to play, create, have fun and learn.

 Rudolph and Reindeer Toddler Activity Pack

-Like the Nutcracker Activity Pack that I produced for Storybook Advent last year the Rudolph and Reindeer Activity Pack support pre-writing, scissor skills, letter recognition and some fun colouring and activity pages.
+Like the Nutcracker Activity Pack that I produced for Storybook Advent last year the Rudolph and Reindeer Activity Pack supports pre-writing, scissor skills, letter recognition, and some fun colouring and activity pages.

 There are two versions of Rudolph the Red-Nosed Reindeer that you could share aloud with your toddlers and early preschoolers.
 A classic version which is based on the popular Christmas song or one that features the characters from Toyland.
 If you can source both of the books it’s great to read them both aloud and talk with them about the differences between the two.